HoustonRuby/rails_girls/05_explore/add_style_with_bootstrap.md

 @import "bootstrap";
 ```

-We can take a look at the changes to
+Let's see what has changed!
+We can take a look at the changes to our project here: [http://localhost:3000/chirps/new](http://localhost:3000/chirps/new)

 > This would be a great time to discuss `bootstrap` and `sass`  with your coach.